-ENGL 2246 Classical & World 3 credits Mythology
+ENGL 2246 Classical & World Mythology

 This course is a survey of classical and world mythology that examines popular works from ancient Greece and Rome, as well as Celtic, Nordic, and Eastern cultures.
-The primary focus of this course is reading and discussing myths, which will allow students to understand the literary value, historical significance, and ongoing influence of classical and world mythology.
-In addition to readings and discussions, students will write two research papers and give two presentations that demonstrate their ability to explain the influence of specific works both verbally and in writing.
+The primary focus of this course is reading and discussing myths, which will allow students to understand the literary value, historical significanc , and ongoing influence o classical and world mythology.
+In addition to readings and discussions, students will write two research papers and give two presentations that demonstrate their ability to explain the influence o specific orks both verbally and in writing.